GautamSharma05/POLARIS_ASSIGNMENT/README.md

 By implementing these validation checks, the Polaris project ensures that all form submissions contain accurate and complete data, enhancing the overall reliability and usability of the application.

+### Local Storage and Server Integration

+In the Polaris project, data persistence and server communication are seamlessly integrated to provide a robust and reliable user experience.
+The app employs local storage for offline data storage and synchronization with a remote server when an internet connection is available.

+### Internet Connectivity Check

+The app continuously monitors internet connectivity status using the **connectivity_plus** plugin.
+When the internet connection becomes available, the app automatically triggers synchronization with the server to upload locally stored data and retrieve any pending updates.

+By integrating local storage and server communication, the Polaris project offers users a seamless and uninterrupted experience, regardless of their internet connectivity status.
+This approach ensures data integrity, reliability, and accessibility, enhancing the overall usability and effectiveness of the application.